queueit/KnownUser.V3.RubyOnRails/README.md

 The configuration should be downloaded and cached for 5-10 minutes.

 ### 2. Validate the `queueittoken` and store a session cookie
-To validate that the user has been through the queue, use the `KnownUser.validateRequestByIntegrationConfig` method.
+To validate that the user has been through the queue, use the `QueueIT::KnownUser.validateRequestByIntegrationConfig` method.
 This call will validate the timestamp and hash and if valid create a "QueueITAccepted-SDFrts345E-V3_[EventId]" cookie with a TTL as specified in the configuration.
 If the timestamp or hash is invalid, the user is send back to the queue.